Coping With Self-Isolation

 People who have been diagnosed with scleroderma and sometimes Raynaud's are often entitled to disability support.
 Your symptoms may mean that you can't work or that you have to reduce your working hours.
 You may need some extra help with everyday tasks and in taking care of yourself.
 Further information about welfare benefits in the UK can be found here.

-Bez Ely, Welfare Benefits Adviser at The Disability Law Service provides excellent advice for our community on welfare benefits.
-Please follow the link to watch Bez presenting our Facebook Live Q&A.
+A Welfare Benefits Adviser at The Disability Law Service provides excellent welfare benefits advice for our community.
+Please follow the link to watch the Facebook Live Q&A.

 Scleroderma can be an isolating and overwhelming condition to cope with.
 It is important to access all the support that you can, so please contact us and we will put you in touch with local groups and other individuals who have the same condition.
 Some of our local group leaders are continuing with their activities remotely for the time being to help everyone to stay connected.
 You can also chat with other people with scleroderma, their partners and families through our online community.

 If you feel you need more help with maintaining good mental health, do not hesitate to speak to your GP about a referral to psychological support services.

 Maintaining our social engagement and interaction with each other is crucial during these unprecedented times of social distancing and self-isolation.
 There can be great benefits through simply feeling connected to your wider community and social networks.
 Practical support may also be available from your neighbours, such as help with shopping and collecting medications.